pingcap/docs/tiup/tiup-component-dm-display.md

 ### -N, --node

-- Specifies the IDs of the nodes to query, splitting by commas for multiple nodes.
+- Specifies the IDs of the nodes to check, splitting by commas for multiple nodes.
 If you are not sure about the ID of a node, you can skip this option in the command to show the IDs and status of all nodes in the output.
 - Data type: `STRING`
 - This option is enabled by default with `[]` (which means all nodes) passed in.

 > **Note:**
 >
-> If `-R, --role` is also specified, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are queried.
+> If `-R, --role` is also specified, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are checked.

 ### -R, --role

-- Specifies the roles to query, splitting by commas for multiple roles.
+- Specifies the roles to check, splitting by commas for multiple roles.
 If you are not sure about the role deployed on a node, you can skip this option in the command to show the roles and status of all nodes in the output.
 - Data type: `STRING`
 - This option is enabled by default with `[]` (which means all roles) passed in.

 > **Note:**
 >
-> If `-N, --node` is also specified, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are queried.
+> If `-N, --node` is also specified, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are checked.

 ### -h, --help